dotnet/runtime/docs/coreclr/building/osx-instructions.md

     Resolving deltas: 100% (7679/7679), done.
     Checking connectivity... done.

+    dotnet-mbp:git richlander$ git clone https://github.com/dotnet/corefx
+    Cloning into 'corefx'...
+    remote: Counting objects: 41610, done.
+    remote: Compressing objects: 100% (14/14), done.
+    remote: Total 41610 (delta 5), reused 0 (delta 0), pack-reused 41596
+    Receiving objects: 100% (41610/41610), 23.97 MiB | 311.00 KiB/s, done.
+    Resolving deltas: 100% (25680/25680), done.
+    Checking connectivity... done

-This guide assumes that you've cloned the coreclr repository into ~/git/coreclr on your OS X machine and the corefx and coreclr repositories into C:\git\corefx and C:\git\coreclr on Windows.
+This guide assumes that you've cloned the coreclr and corefx repositories into `~/git/coreclr` and `~/git/corefx` on your OS X machine and the coreclr repository into `C:\git\coreclr` on Windows.
 If your setup is different, you'll need to pay careful attention to the commands you run.
 In this guide, I'll always show you the current directory on both the OS X and Windows machine.

 CMake
 -----